Harsh2023UCI8026/ai-photo-management-platform/README.md

 #

-# Extract text from screenshots automatically.
+# Automatically extracts text from images.

 #